-Since AdWords remarketing launched back in 2010, it has gone from strength to strength with new features and functionalities, from building lists with Google Analytics to Dynamic Remarketing.
+Since AdWords (now Google Ads) remarketing launched back in 2010, it has gone from strength to strength with new features and functionalities, from building lists with Google Analytics to Dynamic Remarketing.
 These ever-improving functionalities have made it even more important for advertisers to be creating and optimizing remarketing campaigns with best practices in mind.
-This post a complete list of best practices and tips to help you get the most out of your AdWords remarketing campaigns.
+This post a complete list of best practices and tips to help you get the most out of your Google remarketing campaigns.

 Consider these tips before you actually start creating your remarketing lists and campaigns.